Field Dressing Techniques

 - A small- or medium-sized knife is appropriate for field dressing most deer or smaller animals.

-- Wear rubber gloves, which prevent the spread of certain diseases from animal to human and protect you from various parasites such as ticks and fleas.
+- Wear rubber gloves.
+They prevent the spread of certain diseases from animal to human and protect you from various parasites such as ticks and fleas.
 Properly dispose of the gloves at home, not in the field.

 - There is no need to slit the animal’s throat to make it bleed—your arrow did that.
 Also, there is no need to remove the glands found on a white-tailed deer’s rear legs.
 They will not taint the meat.